 As of 2013, the Emirates’ average fleet age was 6.0 years compared with the IATA average wide-body fleet age of 11.7 years (IATA WATS 57th edition).

 We were the first airline to place an order for this efficient twin-deck, and now have more than 47 A380s in service.

 - Larger aircraft mean fewer take-offs and landings (in passenger terms, this would be the equivalent of flying up to seven smaller aircraft types, for certain versions of the Emirates A380).

 - The Emirates A380 uses a range of lightweight materials that account for 25% of its structure.

-- The Engine Alliance GP7200 engines comfortably meet the strict new ICAO Stage Four noise level standards.
+- The Engine Alliance GP7200 engines help the A380 comfortably meet ICAO Chapter Four noise standards.

-- The Emirates fleet, including A380s, has 25% better fuel efficiency than the IATA global fleet average.
+- The Emirates fleet, including A380s, has over 15% better fuel efficiency than the IATA global fleet average (as measured in 2012).

-- We continue to work closely with Airbus to further reduce the weight of future A380s.
+- We continue to work closely with Airbus to further reduce the weight and enhance the fuel efficiency of future A380s.

 Emirates Boeing 777

-Aircraft from the Boeing 777 family are the workhorses of our fleet, with more than 85 currently in service.
-It is a long-range, wide-body aircraft and holds the world record for the longest non-stop distance ever travelled by a commercial aircraft – a whopping 22-hour- 42-minute flight from Hong Kong to London.
+Aircraft from the Boeing 777 family are the workhorses of our fleet, with more than 136 of the long-range, wide-body aircraft currently in service.
+One variant, the Boeing 777-200LR, holds the world record for the longest non-stop distance ever travelled by a commercial aircraft, achieved on a 22-hour and 42-minute flight from Hong Kong to London.